e74000/site/site/content/posts/about-this-website.md

 # how it works

-i built this website using [shizuka](https://github.com/e74000/shizuka), a custom static site generator i wrote. this is kind of a pointless amount of effort to go to for such a small site, but i was motivated entirely by how much i hated using hugo.
+i built this website using [shizuka](https://github.com/e74000/shizuka), a custom static site generator i wrote. this is kind of a pointless amount of effort to go to for such a small site, but i was motivated entirely by how much i hate hugo.

-shizuka is named after the character from the anime 君のことが大大大大大好きな100人の彼女, on account of being small and doing lots of reading, much like the character.

 the aim of shizuka is to make an ssg with the shortest possible time delta between installation and having a site running. for this reason it focuses on extreme simplicity over actual features. this simplicity goes hand in hand with being pretty generic, so it is pretty easy to add customise to your usecase.